Saturday Recap: 2026 ISC Canada East Qualifier

 Bear Creek Gremlins 6, JDT First Energy 3 (5:30 PM)

 The Bear Creek Gremlins completed a perfect Saturday afternoon by taking down JDT First Energy 6-3.
-JDT First Energy drew first blood in the bottom of the first inning with a solo run.
-The Gremlins erupted in the top of the second, answering with two runs, and adding another three in the third to surge ahead 5-1.
+JDT First Energy drew first blood in the bottom of the first inning with a double by Alejo Munoz, scoring Pomeroy fo a 0-1 score..
+The Gremlins erupted in the top of the second, answering with two runs with a triple by Tane Mumu and a double by Tyler Damon, and adding another three, with the help of a solo home runs by Enoka and Evans. in the third to surge ahead 5-1.
 JDT First Energy chipped away with solo runs in the fourth and fifth frames, but the Gremlins added an insurance run in the sixth to put the game on ice.
 Cole Evans led the Gremlins’ charge, going 2-for-3 with a home run, two RBIs, and two runs scored.

 Hill United Chiefs vs. Bear Creek Express (7:30 PM)